Flatt and Scruggs at Carnegie Hall!

 Flatt and Scruggs at Carnegie Hall! is a live album by bluegrass artists Flatt and Scruggs.
 It was recorded on December 8, 1962, at the first bluegrass concert ever performed at Carnegie Hall.
 It was released in 1963 by Columbia Records (catalog number CL 2045).

+Chart performance

-The album debuted on Billboard magazine's Top Country Albums chart on January 25, 1964, peaked at No. 7, and remained on the chart for a total of 16 weeks.
+The album became a crossover hit.
+It entered Billboard magazine's Top LP's chart in the issue dated September 28, 1963, peaking at No. 134 during a six-week run on the chart.
+The album debuted on the magazine's Top Country Albums chart on January 25, 1964, peaked at No. 7, and remained on the chart for a total of 16 weeks.

-AllMusic gave the album a rating of three stars.
+Critical reception

+In the contemporary Record Mirror review, it was said that "although the recording isn't as good as from a studio, there's more than enough atmosphere to make up for it," calling it "Good C & W, for the enthusiast."
+Retrospectively, AllMusic gave the album a rating of three stars, with reviewer Mark A. Humphrey calling it "a highly influential 'folk-boom' concert album".